-- "Traum durch die Dämmerung" ("Dream at Dusk")
+"Traum durch die Dämmerung" ("Dream at Dusk") Fleming

-- "Gesang der Apollopriesterin" ("Song of the Priestess of Apollo")
+"Gesang der Apollopriesterin" ("Song of the Priestess of Apollo") Fleming

-Produced for Blu-ray by James Whitbourn; directed for video by Michael Beyer.
-Music was recorded with 44kHz/24-bit sound sampling; released 2012, disc has 5.1 dts-HD Master Audio sound.
+Directed for TV by Michael Beyer; produced by James Whitbourn.
+Released 2012, disc has 5.1 dts-HD Master Audio sound.
 Grade: D+ blended overall grade

-This all-Richard Strauss title came out in 2012, and I'll call it the "Fleming/Alpen video."
+This all-Richard Strauss title came out in 2012, and we call it the "Fleming/Alpen video."
 It has a great opera singer, Thielemann, a Gramophone top-20 German orchestra, and Strauss songs for a warm up to a great tone poem.
-Later in 2015 a similar title came out that I'll call the "Harteros/Alpen video."
+Later in 2015 a similar title came out that we call the "Harteros/Alpen video."
 It also has a great opera singer, Thielemann, a Gramophone top-20 German orchestra, and Strauss songs for a warm up to the same great tone poem.
-Bryan Balmer just published a detailed review of the Harteros/Alpen video in which he gave the soprano a good grade for the songs and the orchestra a bad grade for the tone poem.
-So now I jump in with a long-overdue review of the Fleming/Alpen video.
-And I also give my soprano a good grade and an even worse grade for the tone poem.
+Wonk Bryan Balmer just published a detailed review of the Harteros/Alpen video in which he gave the soprano a good grade for the songs and the orchestra a bad grade for the tone poem.
+So now we jump in with a long-overdue review of the Fleming/Alpen video.
+And we also give our soprano a good grade and an even worse grade for the tone poem.
 In both recordings great work by the ladies is overshadowed by a tone poem video that's crippled with a dreadful case of that dastardly, obnoxious, grave disease we call DVDitis.

 If you're going to read either of these reviews, you would want to read both.
 I'll link the two so you always can read them together.